Project outputs

 An online questionnaire, embedded on an interactive digital tool, AssessmentQ, and translated in all partner languages.

-- Includes auto-assessment questions, to measure the level of confidence of migrant women in their capacities.
+• Includes auto-assessment questions, to measure the level of confidence of migrant women in their capacities, and assessment questions, to measure prior knowledge and competences in an objective way.

-- It could be used as tool for guidance professionals and trainers working with migrants.
+• Can be used as tool for guidance professionals and trainers working with migrants.

 4. Training toolkit